masonicboom/react-three/README.md

 Testing
 =======

+The test runner requires Firefox to be installed.
+You can get Firefox from http://firefox.com.

 Some tests require WebGL and cannot be run on the CI test server.
 Because of this, it is recommended that you run the tests locally before submitting a pull request.